Margaret H. Lippert: Later career

-Lippert currently resides in Mercer Island, WA, with her husband Alan.
+Lippert currently resides in Mercer Island, Washington, with her husband Alan.
 Her two daughters, Jocelyn Ruth (b.
 1982) and Dawn Samantha (b.
 1984), live in Washington D.C.

 Lippert continues to write, tell stories at schools and libraries, and teach writing for children as a professor at the University of Washington Extension School.
 She also serves as an adjunct professor in the Lesley University Creative Arts In Learning program, teaching the use of storytelling in elementary education.

 In 2007, Head, Body, Legs was chosen as the "We Share a Story" book of the year, to be read in 23 countries on 6 continents.
 After hearing the story, children in each country decorated and cut out body part pieces that will be brought together to make paper people with parts from different countries and sent back to the children’s schools.
 Lippert traveled to Australia, Denmark, Norway and England as part of the program.